 I’m not a coffee drinker.
 I don’t mind the stuff – it’s fine in moderation – but I couldn’t make it part of my daily routine.
 A bitter war may one day develop between coffee and tea drinkers but, for now, there’s casual indifference between the two sides peppered with the occasional caustic remark.
 In advance of this, almost a decade into my tea drinking career, I’m here to bring to your attention the ancient art of tea consumption (whether you like it or not)!

-This leads us to Kakuzo Okakura (1863-1913), who penned the Book of Tea for confused Westerners who couldn’t understand why those in the East take tea drinking so seriously.
-The result is detailed here, showcasing a classic work of literature and an impassioned cry for moments of calm in an otherwise hectic world.
+This leads us to Kakuzō Okakura (1863-1913), who penned the Book of Tea for confused Westerners who fail to understand why those in the East take tea drinking so seriously.
+The result is a brilliant essay – a classic work of literature and an impassioned cry for moments of calm in an otherwise hectic world.

 The Book of Tea

-In a short, sharp, insightful essay, Okakura puts forward the art of Teaism in a treatise for everything that is glorious about boiling water, adding tea leaves, and sipping away.
+In a short, sharp, insightful little book, Okakura puts forward the art of Teaism in a treatise for everything that is glorious about boiling water, adding tea leaves, and sipping away.

 It wasn’t written to belittle those ignorant of the East’s fascination with tea, nor is it a haughty account of why Westerners are living their lives incorrectly.
 It’s simply a didactic essay about how to find inner harmony, written by a magnanimous individual who wanted to share one of life’s pleasures with a newly opened up world.

 This doesn’t mean the writer holds back.
 When he wrote the Book of Tea, it was the dawn of a new age.
 Industrialisation was here, along with big business, and those from the East and West, respectively, eyed each other curiously due to cultural differences – this does make him rather outspoken and provocative at times, but he is always erudite and fascinating in his commitment to the Teaist cause.